 Slack has a Pro plan for $6.67/user per month (billed annually) or $8/user billed monthly if you want more features.
 They also have more features with their Business+ plan for $12.50/user per month (billed annually) or $15/user billed monthly.

 When the global pandemic hit, Zoom exploded in popularity.
 This app offers video calls for individuals, teams, and companies of any size.
-Zoom’s popularity grew because it proved much more reliable than other options like Skype, which at the time suffered from calls freezing, lagging, or dropping.
+Zoom’s popularity grew because it proved much more reliable than other options like Skype and other Zoom alternatives, which at the time suffered from calls freezing, lagging, or dropping.

 Many others started using Zoom because of the ability to share screens and presentations, and it’s for this very reason that Zoom also became synonymous with online school and classes.
 Thanks to the accessibility of this app, it’s grown exponentially with no sign of stopping.